- Employee increased hours worked to 20 per week, for four consecutive weeks

 I am interested in enrolling our company with HMAA.
 How do I get started?

 Thank you for your interest in HMAA!
-Please call our Sales Support Department at 591-0088 or toll-free at (800) 621-6998 for assistance.
+Simply contact our Sales Support Department for assistance.
 We look forward to hearing from you!

 Where may I access forms for administering our health plan with HMAA?